officialxnitin/officialxnitin/README.md

 Hey there 👋,

 It's me PsyChotic.
-I am a technology enthusiast who love to break systems and code others mind.
+I am a technology enthusiast who love to break systems and code their heart out.
 I am a content creator on [YouTube](https://www.youtube.com/c/MrPsyChotic/) and I create blog posts and videos mainly about cyber security and web technologies.
 I have a passion for learning and sharing my knowledge with others ✨

 ---